dimaslanjaka/universal-framework/wp-content/plugins/ad-inserter/readme.txt

 Please note that when you disable the plugin you also disable insertion of all codes and blocks you have configured.
 Therefore, if your issues go away when you disable the plugin THIS DOES NOT INDICATE any issue with the plugin!
 You need to try to [disable individual codes](https://adinserter.pro/documentation/debugging#back-end) to see which one is causing trouble.

+= What is remote debugging? =

+Ad Inserter is basically used to insert ad codes according to the settings.
+When the code is not inserted where it is expected or the inserted HTML/Javascript code does not display anything, you as the site administrator can use [debugging functions](https://adinserter.pro/documentation/debugging) to diagnose insertions.

+Those tools are normally available to the administrator of the website and are shown as a menu item in the admin bar.
+When you will ask for help on the [support forum](https://wordpress.org/support/plugin/ad-inserter/) we'll ask you to enable remote debugging so the support team will be able to access debugging tools via url.

+This will allow the support team to:

+*   Label inserted blocks - a border will be drawn around the blocks and a bar will be shown above them so the support will be able to see if/where and which blocks are inserted.
+*   Show possible positions for automatic insertion - in places where WP hooks are called a label is placed so the support will be able to see where your theme calls WP hooks
+*   See processing log - the log is inserted as HTML comment at the end of the page and shows data and settings used by Ad Inserter and the log of the plugin functions/hooks called during page generation - the support will be able to see the reason why some block was not inserted, how many times `the_content` hook is called, etc.
+*   Disable block insertions - sometimes the issues are caused by the inserted code - this way the support will be able to quickly disable insertions of Ad Inserter blocks to see the difference

+Pages with debugging info are not cached - the debugging process will not be visible to anybody else.
+Once the help is not needed anymore you can disable remote debugging.

 = I have installed code for AdSense and I see ads placed at random positions. =

 You are probably using code for [AdSense Auto ads](https://adinserter.pro/documentation/adsense-ads#auto-ads).